curvedinf/hypercells/README.md

 all hypercells tables on a page.
 Only use one instance of `hypercells_js` on a page.
 The template tag takes one string, which is the urlpath root of the hypercells API you configured in your urls.py.

+## Extending Hypercells

+The default hypercells interface is display-only and has no interactive features other than scrolling.
+It is possible to add interactivity and other features to hypercells by extending the built-in templates.